Codecademy/docs/content/lua/concepts/mathematical-library/terms/ult/ult.md

   - 'paths/computer-science'
 ---

-The method **`ult()`** takes two integers as arguments and compares their absolute values.
-The method will return the boolean value `true` if and only if the first value is less than the second value.
+The **`ult()`** method takes two integers as arguments and compares their absolute values.
+The method will return `true` if and only if the first value is less than the second value.
 Otherwise, it will return `false`.

 ## Syntax